guillaumemoreau/db-course/09_bigd.md

 - Data must be processed more and more rapidly (stock exchange...)
   - processing times, i.e. CPU issues
   - in the processing chain

+### Another view to data

+- Social networks
+- Recommendation services
+- Market analysis and prediction
+- Massive customer personalized relationship
+- Targeted ads
+- Reactivity
+- ...

+### Towards new jobs

+- Example: Data scientist
+  - IT specialist
+  - Development and tool deployment
+  - Parallelism handling
+  - Statistics
+  - Manager

+### How does it change the game?

+- Data are there.
+What do we do with them?
+  - Identify available data
+  - Data exploration platform
+  - What kind of analysis?
+  - Introducing new technology to acquire new information

+### Big data tools

+- 2 main types
+  - Computer Science tools
+  - Mathematical tools

+### Mathematical tools

+- Using
+  - analysis models
+  - predictive models
+  - ...
+- Average  and standard deviation are far from being enough!
+- Remind that correlation is not causality

+### Computer Science tools

+- Memorize information
+- Process information

+### Memorize information

+- Big Data
+  - Lots of data
+  - Data is not always well structured
+  - Usually no time for real-time processing
+- Consequence
+  - Towards NoSQL instead of the relationel model
+  - If possible, use distribution

+### Process information

+- Powerful processing models
+  - Distributed data
+  - Large amount of data
+- Parallel computing tools
+  - Hadoop, Spark...

+### Conclusion

+- RDBMS / NoSQL - Big data
+  - Very different approach to data
+    - Acquisition (massive data)
+    - Manipulation (using server farms)
+    - Processing (see Map-Reduce)
+  - Very different way of thinking
+  - Not the same use!

 ## noSQL with Cassandra